Project A-ko: Analysis

 Project A-ko contains themes and elements common throughout other anime storylines.
 Infatuation is a common theme in Japanese anime storylines, where it is typically between a male and a female character, but in Project A-ko, the female B-ko is infatuated with another female, C-ko, and tries to separate her from A-ko.
 Though there are hints that the infatuation may be of lesbian in origin, it appears to be platonic in nature.
 B-ko is primarily motivated her ego and desire to control C-Ko, and acts like a bully throughout the film.
 The film contains satire of the kind of sentimental attachments females can have for each other in other anime, such as Gunbuster.

 The relationship in the film has been described as a lesbian love triangle.

 During a screening of the film in 1993, Michael Flores explained the relationship as part of Japanese culture and common in Japanese television and film.
 In his analysis, women are separated from men until they are about 18 or 19, and women form relationships and have love affairs with each other before they become interested in men, a trope that is explored in Japanese films and TV shows.

 Additionally, it is common for anime and manga stories to include women who are independent and often powerful physical warriors, and A-ko is another example of this.
 Other examples include Battle Angel Alita and Ghost in the Shell.

 The destruction and rebuilding of the city of Tokyo is a common theme throughout Japanese media (including the Godzilla franchise and Akira).
 In Project A-ko, the Gavitron City is modeled after Tokyo and is rebuilt after the catastrophic destruction of the crashing space ship at the beginning of the film.

+Soundtrack

+The film's soundtrack was released on LP, CD, and cassette through Polystar Records on May 25, 1986.
+It features the film score and songs composed by Richie Zito and Joey Carbone.
+The album was released in the U.S. in 1994 by Central Park Media under their MangaMusic label and later included as a bonus disc the "Collector's Series" DVD in 2002.

+"Dance Away" by Annie Livingston was released as a single simultaneously with the album, with the background music track "Spaceship in the Dark" as the B-side.
+A Japanese-language version of "Dance Away" and "Follow Your Dream" by Project Sisters (プロジェクト・シスターズ, Purojekuto Shisutāzu) was released a month later.